9 Types of Accountants Who Do More Than Just Taxes

 9. Staff accountant

-Staff accountant is one of the most common job titles in the field—they are the generalists of the accounting world.
+This is one of the most common accounting job titles out there.
+Staff accountants are the generalists of the field.
 They have a wide variety of responsibilities, which can include preparing financial statements, maintaining a company’s general and subsidiary accounts, performing account reconciliations, maintaining payroll records, cash management and supervising clerical employees.

 Generally speaking, staff accountants employed at small businesses tend to have more bookkeeping duties.
 Those working for large companies may find themselves performing more supervisory duties.
 The specific job duties will vary greatly depending on the position.